raulanatol/dotfiles/README.md

 1. Create a new folder with the application's name in the `apps/` directory
 2. Place all configuration files the application needs inside this folder
+3. Add the appropriate symlink in the `symlinks` file
-3. The files will be automatically linked during installation
+4. The files will be automatically linked during installation

 ## Post-Installation Setup